articanon/URL_Creator_YM/README.md

-# URL_Creator_YM
+# Arcticportal_0.1
-  will create short URL or click button for generate easier web service & easy access for ZOOM links
+Created for personal use
+not for sale